johnridesabike/coronate/README.md

 git clone https://github.com/johnridesabike/chessahoochee.git
 ```

+If you want to make your own changes, then it's recommended to fork the repository on GitHub and clone your forked version.

 #### 2: Install the dependencies

 Once you have a local copy of the code, run this command in the project's directory to install its dependencies: